GridSpace/grid-apps/notes.md

 # Kiri:Moto todo

 ## 2.3 remaining
-* adaptive shadow-line generation for small parts collision detection
-* step down needs to go all the way to the bottom (always)
 * add clear flats to roughing
 * path arrows, retracts, and engages
 * cap path ends